How Segregation of Duties Can Protect Your Business

 How Segregation of Duties Protects Your Business

-padlock over wallet and credit card on top of keyboard, representing business finances protection with segregation of duties controls
+padlock on wallet and credit card on keyboard, represents finances protection, segregation of duties

 Effective internal controls not only help you make informed decisions for your business, but they also set up a safety net to safeguard your company’s financial health and integrity.
 Implementing SoD controls provides several advantages for businesses, regardless of their size.
 It can pose a huge risk if assigned duties aren’t split up and financial accounting systems are solely in the hands of one individual.